v-rgrace/Viva/Viva/glint/setup/change-live-survey.md

    :::image type="content" source="../../media/glint/setup/confirm-changes.png" alt-text="Screenshot of the confirmation dialog box for editing live survey questions." lightbox="../../media/glint/setup/confirm-changes.png":::

 1. In the **Confirm your changes** dialog box:
-   - If your organization uses Entra ID or personalized links for survey access, you have the option to notify participants who have started or already completed the survey.
-Check this box:
-     **Send an email notification about this change to participants who have already started or completed this survey.**
+   - If your organization uses Entra ID or personalized links for survey access, you can notify participants who have started or already completed the survey by checking the **Send an email notification about this change to participants who have already started or completed this survey** box.
-   - If your organization uses an attribute-based survey access, you'll need to notify participants about these changes and give them the option to retake the survey. **This is mandatory.**
+   - If your organization uses an attribute-based survey access, you must to notify participants about these changes and give them the option to retake the survey. **This is mandatory.**

 > [!IMPORTANT]
 > - All survey participants must be made aware of the opportunity to retake a survey if a question is changed during a live survey.
 They must also understand that if they retake their survey, all original answers are replaced.